apps/svelte.dev/content/docs/svelte/01-introduction/01-overview.md

 ## $effect.root

-Creates non-tracked scope with manual cleanup:
+Creates non-tracked scope for manual control:

 ```js